Information compiled by Duane Alan Hahn.

 Apollo is a subsidiary of National Career Consultants, a company founded by entrepreneur Patrick Roper.
 For eleven years NCC has successfully produced and distributed educational and career guidance films to high schools and colleges.
 Unfortunately, government belt-tightening has limited the funds available to many of NCC's customers and, early last year, NCC had no choice but to cut back on their film operation and branch into other fields.
 Initially. the firm considered distributing dramatic works on videocassette, but discovered that the major studios and producers of popular entertainment were already committed to other manufacturers.
 As for creating their own feature-length motion pictures, the high cost of such an undertaking was prohibitive.
 However, NCC was not unaware of the booming videogame industry; the decision to diversity in that direction was reached in October of 1981, after market research and the obvious growth of the field indicated that there was room for a newcomer.

-Roper decided to concentrate solely on software, adding a computer programmer to the existing staff of NCC and rushing the company's first game to the market by December of last year.
+Roper decided to concentrate solely on software, adding a computer programmer to the existing staff of NCC and rushing the company's first game to the market by December of last year [December 7, 1981].
 "All in all, Skeet Shoot wasn't a spectacular game to start off with," concedes Emmitt Crawford, Apollo's director of public relations.
-He acknowledges that the graphics were flat, little more than a bor flinging pellets at a small saucer.
+He acknowledges that the graphics were flat, little more than a box flinging pellets at a small saucer.
 To make matters worse, a high percentage of the cartridges had to be recalled due to image roll.
 But Skeet Shoot managed to cash in on the lucrative Christmas buying season and, more important, made dealers and consumers alike aware of the new company.